mateusz-szczyrzyca/motion-sensors-system/README.md

 ## motion-sensors-system [IN PROGRESS]

-**WARNING: this app hasn't been finished yet - if you have a plan to use it please wait till it's finished - it should take no more than 3 months in the worst case scenario.**
+**WARNING: this app hasn't been finished yet - if you have a plan to use it please wait till it's finished.

 &nbsp;
 ## What's this